ekzhang/bore/README.md

     <LOCAL_PORT>    The local port to expose

 OPTIONS:
-    -h, --help                 Print help information
+        --control-port <CONTROL_PORT>    Listen of the remote proxy server [default: 7835] -h, --help                           Print help information
     -l, --local-host <HOST>              The local host to expose [default: localhost] -p, --port <PORT>                    Optional port on the remote server to select [default: 0] -s, --secret <SECRET>                Optional secret for authentication [env: BORE_SECRET] -t, --to <TO>                        Address of the remote server to expose local ports to -V, --version                        Print version information
 ```

 ### Self-Hosting